-Minn.
-Stat. §§ 118A.02 and 118A.04 authorize the Community Corrections to deposit its cash and to invest in certificates of deposit in financial institutions designated by the Crow Wing County Board of Commissioners and the Community Corrections' Board.
+The Central Minnesota Community Corrections is authorized by Minn.
+Stat. §§ 118A.02 and 118A.04 to deposit its cash and to invest in certificates of deposit in financial institutions designated by the Crow Wing County Board of Commissioners and the Central Minnesota Community Corrections Board.
 Minnesota statutes require that all deposits be covered by insurance, surety bond, or collateral.

-Minn.
-Stat. §§ 118A.04 and 118A.05 authorize the types of securities available to the Community Corrections for investment.
+The Central Minnesota Community Corrections may invest in the types of securities authorized by Minn.
+Stat. §§ 118A.04 and 118A.05.